stoorps/cosmos-apps/cosmos-disks/README.md

-# Apx Ui
+# Cosmos Disks

-GUI for Apx
+An application for the COSMIC™ desktop

 ## Installation